PhilippeNguyen/mtg_draft_bot/README.md

 Currently, code here is just for training the NN model and running a simulation draft with 8 copies of that model.
 You can see an example of the simulation below.

-May add more if new data comes out, or any ideas come to mind.
+Currently supported sets: M19 and STX, will add more if data becomes available.

 ## Requirements
 The versions are not hard requirements.
 They are just what I use.